Our Service Charter sets out the standards of service you can expect from us. We strive for service excellence.

 We aim to make digital copies of paper records (up to A3 in size) that have been released for public access available on RecordSearch within 30 business days of receiving your paid order.

 Requests for digital copies of World War II service records may take up to 90 business days for copies to be made available on RecordSearch if they first need to be examined for public access.

 Before visiting a research centre, please submit a request to view records.
 Please order records at least five days before you plan to visit.
 We will confirm your visit date and whether the records are available.
 Preservation issues may delay access to some records.

 We aim to respond to enquiries about the collection within 30 business days.

-If your enquiry is complex or relates to records other than paper files (such as audiovisual records), we will let you know if there are any delays and suggest search strategies or other resources.
+If your enquiry is complex, or relates to records in non-standard formats, (such as audiovisual records), we will let you know if there are any delays and suggest search strategies or other resources.